frno7/libpes/PES-format.md

 #### PEC stitch list subsection

 The PEC stitch list come in dx and dy relative coordinate pairs.
 Depending on the bit patterns used, 2, 3 or 4 bytes are used for the coordinate pairs as explained below.
 Note that if the first coordinates are (0, 0) the embroidery machine apparently ignores them.
+The first nonzero coordinate pair is relative to the minimum bound coordinates.

 Type | Bytes | Value | Description
 --- | ---: | --- | ---